 Thank you very much to everyone who submitted questions to our fertility Q&A!
-We hope you find our answers useful, please do not hesitate to get in touch if we can help further.
+We hope you find our answers useful.
+Please do not hesitate to get in touch if we can help further.
 All medical issues would need to be discussed at an initial consultation.
-To book a consultation with us, call us on 023 80706000
+To book a consultation with us, call us at 023 80706000.

 What can you offer to help after a failed, zero fertilization after ICSI cycle?

 Sometimes there are lifestyle factors that can affect this both with the egg and sperm.
 A fertility specialist and an embryologist would need to look in detail at the cycle to see what needs changing to get fertilisation to take place.
 We would also usually check the karyotype (chromosomes) of the couple to make sure this is not a problem as well.